Best External Battery Packs & Portable Chargers: An In-Depth Review

 Luggage with Built-in Battery Packs

 On the surface this does seem smart, doesn’t it?
 Especially if you’ve ever spent your airport layover jockeying for a position at the one plugin at your terminal instead of sipping a bloody mary at the airport bar.
 The ease and convenience of a piece of carry on luggage that is also your juice box is alluring.

 A quick search of carry on smart luggage turns up a number of Indiegogo and Kickstarter campaign babies that look sexy at first blush.
 Until you read the stats and consider the implications.
 Away is over seven pounds.
 Bluesmart tops nine.
 And of course, they’re both wheeled luggage, which we already know could ruin your trip.

 So you could carry the heavy RAVPower 26,800 mAh beast that weighs just over a pound and still be lighter than the lightest “smart backpack.”
 Oh, and of course you’d have the option of NOT carrying it.
-That’s a detail.
+That’s an important detail.
 I don’t know about you, but I don’t want to be forced to carry extra weight built into my bag.

-Of course, the other factor that no one is talking about is that these battery packs become obsolete in no time flat.
+Of course, the other factor that no one talks about is that these battery packs become obsolete in no time flat.
 Remember what you were carrying for external power two years ago?
 How ’bout five?
 That’s what I thought.
 How long do you expect your luggage to last?
 I want mine to last at least a decade.
 So, yeah.
 That’s a problem, isn’t it?

 Here’s the thing: When a piece of luggage tries to do too many things, it ends up doing nothing well.
 Choose the best possible luggage for urban travel (because that’s what you’re doing) and then choose the best possible battery pack for your needs and budget.
 No need to spend a fortune.
 Then, upgrade when it makes sense.